-- Heat is friend, cold is foe: avoid cold drinks, food and ice especially before and during your period.
+- Heat is friend, cold is foe: usually, it depends and the only way to know is to have a diagnosis from your Melbourne Acupuncturist.
+Avoid cold drinks, food and ice especially before and during your period.
 When the bleeding starts you want it to flow and move out, not to be stuck, stagnant and painful inside you.
 Heat packs and hot water bottles can be applied pre-menstrually and during the period to your lower abdomen or lower back to aid the flow.
 Drinking hot water and teas such as raspberry leaf, ginger and chai blends can be of great help.

 - Rest: please don’t feel like you have to be the Carefree tampon girl riding horses bareback and catching waves on cycle day 1.
 The period is your allowance to be lazy, rest and rejuvenate!
 Avoid intensive exercise, overworking or lifting heavy things.
 Exercise such as a going for a nice walk, practicing gentle yoga poses or jogging briskly are great ways to gently help it flow.

 - Eat well: enjoy a healthy, balanced diet based on natural food that is full of vegetables, good fats such as animal fat, butter, ghee, coconut oil, high quality animal protein, healthy carbs such as legumes, sweet potatoes, potatoes, rye sourdough and semi-polished rice, some nuts and fruits.
 Eat clean and well, your body will thank you for this and you will see benefits.